craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/core-values.md

 I especially try to be open to perspectives from those with different backgrounds, experiences, and genetics from mine to make sure I’m learning as much as I can and staying mindful of biases I may not ever be able to fully offset.

-### Be thoughtful, intentional, effective, and kind
+### Be thoughtful, intentional, effective, and kind.

 I do my best to be thoughtful— regularly taking time and energy to reflect and consider my actions and their impact.
 I try to work to know myself and the landscape I inhabit.